nabaraj-malla/E-commerce-Project-using-REST-API/README.md

 [Try out now](https://e-commerce-project-using-rest-api.onrender.com)

 > [!NOTE]
-> I have used free instance of render for deployment, which can delay requests by 50 seconds or more.
+> I have used free instance of render (Cloud Application Hosting for Developers) for deployment, which can delay requests by 50 seconds or more.